tenstorrent/tt-metal/tech_reports/prog_examples/eltwise_sfpu/eltwise_sfpu.md

----
-title: Eltwise SFPU
+# Eltwise SFPU
----

 We now build a program that will perform an eltwise SFPU unary operation on a single tensor.

-We\'ll go through any new code section by section.
+We'll go through any new code section by section.
 This builds on top of previous examples.
 Note that we have this exact, full example program in `tt_metal/programming_examples/eltwise_sfpu/eltwise_sfpu.cpp`, so you can follow along.